Ten Landmark cases on Muslim Law

-1. Mohammed Ahmed v Shah Bano and Anr.
+1. Mohammed Ahmed v.
+Shah Bano and Anr.

-Facts of the case revolve around the concept of maintenance and dower.
-After the divorce of the respondent by way of ‘triple talaq’.
+The facts of the case revolve around the concept of maintenance and dower.
+After the divorce of the respondent by way of 'triple talaq'.
 The issue arose when she demanded maintenance from her husband.